After you have suffered a while, may the God of all grace perfect, establish, strengthen, and settle you.

 The Lord whispered to me while rolling over in pain in bed one night and said "Joseph's gift was perfected in his wilderness."
 All that week I had been studying Joseph's life between the pit and the palace, but my focus was on all the times the scriptures noted "And the Lord was with Joseph."
-Mainly because I've been sort of in a wilderness of my own for about 15 months now and sometimes it's been hard to see, feel, or hear the Lord.
+Mainly because I'd been sort of in a wilderness of my own and sometimes it was hard to see, feel, or hear the Lord.
 Anyway, having found comfort that in all Joseph went through, the Lord was with him, I was pretty much done with my study of Joseph, or so I thought.

-But that whisper in the night sparked renewed interest in my Old Testament hero.
+But that whisper in the night sparked a renewed interest in my Old Testament hero.
 After further study I realized that while in slavery Joseph's gift of leadership and organization blossomed.
-And while in prison his gift of interpretation of dreams matured to the point that he found himself called before Pharoh himself.
-The act of exercising his gift for Pharoh - interpreting Pharoh's dream - was a blessing in disguise.
-In doing so Joseph saved a nation, gained his freedom, received elevation/promotion, found a wife, and his name went down in history for thousands and thousands of years to come.
+And while in prison his gift of interpretation of dreams matured to the point that he found himself called before Pharaoh.
+The act of exercising his gift for Pharaoh - interpreting Pharaoh's dream - was a blessing in disguise.
+In doing so Joseph saved a nation, gained his freedom, received elevation/promotion, found a wife, and his name went down in history for thousands and thousands of years.

-I am sure that when he was dropped into the pit, sold into slavery, and thrown into prison, Joseph couldn't imagine that a brand new life would one day be his.
+I am sure that when he was betrayed, falsely accused, and forgotten, Joseph couldn't imagine that a brand new life would one day be his.
 A new life, a new job and a new family.
 All because of the gift God gave him.
 He was faithful over a few things - those few things being his gifts - and God made him ruler over many (Matthew 25:21.
 23).

-So if you are in a wilderness season in your life, don't neglect the gifts God placed in you.
+If you are in a wilderness season in your life, don't neglect the gifts God placed in you.
 Allow God to perfect your gifts in while you are in this season.
-Remember that even in your wilderness, God [still] knows the plans He has for you, plans to prosper you, not to harm you, to give you hope and an expected end (Jeremiah 29:11).
+Remember, even in your wilderness, God knows the plans He has for you, plans to prosper you, not to harm you, to give you hope and an expected end (Jeremiah 29:11).

-All five books are available as paperback or e-book at www.amazon.com/author/patriciamiddleton
+All six books are available as paperback or e-book at www.amazon.com/author/patriciamiddleton